 So as you can see, the Scripture is full of examples of people lifting their hands to God.
 It's very powerful!
 The Lord is very pleased when we lift up our hearts and hands to Him.
 As Moses said, "The Lord is Our Banner."
 When you lift up your hands to Him in prayer, He will be your banner of victory over the enemy.
 Let me encourage you to do that when you pray and worship.

-Credit: Photos from the "I Will Sing" album by Don Moen, recorded at the Christian Broadcasting Network.
+Credit: The illustration called "Communion with the Lord" is by my daughter C.V.
+Lacroix.
+You can find more of her fine artwork at A Brush with Life.
+Photo from the "I Will Sing" album by Don Moen, recorded at the Christian Broadcasting Network.

-Author's note: You may also access my complete blog directory at "Writing for the Master."
+Author's note: You may access the Main Directory for this Seeking the Lord blog for more articles like this, as well as my complete blog directory at "Writing for the Master."

 _________________________________________________